-The curriculum consists firstly of core compulsory subjects - English (students are prepared for both English Literature and English Language), Mathematics and Science (students are prepared for examinations in single sciences, 'Triple Science', or trilogy science, 'Double Science') - which are examined at GCSE level, as well as being part of the CCF which provides all students with the opportunity to gain a BTEC in Teamwork and Personal Development as well as the ILM Level 2 award in Effective Team Member Skills.
-Students also take courses in SMSC (Social, Moral, Spiritual and Cultural education) and REPP (Religion, Ethics, Philosophy and Psychology) which are not examined, as well as taking part in weekly Physical Education lessons.
+The curriculum consists firstly of core compulsory subjects - English (students are prepared for both English Literature and English Language), Mathematics and Science (students are prepared for examinations in the separate sciences, 'Triple Science', or Trilogy science, 'Double Science') - which are examined at GCSE level, as well as being part of the CCF which provides all students with the opportunity to gain a BTEC in Teamwork and Personal Development as well as the ILM Level 2 award in Effective Team Member Skills.
+Students also take courses in PSHE and RaW (Religion and Worldviews) which are not examined, as well as taking part in weekly Physical Education lessons.
 All students also have the opportunity to work towards gaining Duke of Edinburgh awards during Key Stage Four, which are highly regarded, LAMDA qualifications, and Emergency First Aid qualifications.